chikako-ishizuka/4DLangevin/README.md

 ### Description of the data

-Here you can descibe how the data is organized in this whole dataset.
-How the data is stored in all the files.
-You also have to brief about the naming convention of the files in different directories.

-Dataset names follow the convention:
+Dataset names follow the naming convention:

 * `CompoundNuclideElementMass_ExcitationEnergy_TKE.dat` - Y(A, TKE, dTKE) data by Gaussian fitting of TKE distribution at each fission fragment mass
 * `CompoundNuclideElementMass_ExcitationEnergy_fullTKE.dat` - full A(Y, TKE) data purely from 4d Langevin model.
 TKE is binned in 1 MeV energy bin.